What’s A Khipu?

 These pages provide a “field-guide” to Inkan Khipu.
 They allow you to actually view the cords, colors and knots of a sizeable portion of the world’s surviving khipu.
 Using various computational tools available in this mathematically advanced machine learning age, you can explore with me what khipu are and what could they possibly mean.

-Five years in the making, this field guide boasts the world’s largest, most comprehensive database of well-formed, renderable digital khipu.
+Five years in the making, this field guide holds the world’s largest database of well-formed, renderable digital khipu.
 Sourced from many collections and databases, I am thrilled to unveil these khipus to the world, showcasing the immense efforts of the data gatherers who meticulously measured thousands upon thousands of cords (60,000) and knots (over 120,000).
 The intricacy of the khipu commands immense respect for their creators, and the preservation of these artifacts by their measurers is even more remarkable.
 With the aid of high-quality renderings, the circle is now complete, and it’s time to gain a deeper understanding of this fascinating subject!

 I think of khipu as an ancient form of “spreadsheet”, made from woven cord.
 That’s an intentional metaphor - a spreadsheet both calculates (expected) and communicates (unexpected).
 Most modern khipu scholars agree that khipus serve both purposes, but beyond that, much disagreement exists.
 Our ability to “read” a khipu has been lost, and khipus remain one of the few remaining ancient communication mediums that remain enigmatic … awaiting full decipherment … Let’s dig in.